CofluxLabs/coflux/docs/docs/intro.md

 # Introduction

 Coflux is an open-source workflow engine.
-It can be used to orchestrate and observe computational workflows, defined in plain Python.
+It can be used to orchestrate and observe computational workflows, which are defined in plain Python.
 It aims to:

 - Increase developer productivity
 - Be easy to try and adopt